 Make a map of answers to common questions

-Mainly all the job interviews are pretty similar and in the same time not similar in some details.
-Many have heard about the stressful interviews, where the interviewer can suddenly start screaming at applicant to knock him out of the rut.
-There are also so-called case-interviews, in which applicant is placed in certain circumstances (for example, a conversation with a disgruntled customer) and watched how they will solve the problem.
-By the way, if you download the book “Ultimate Guide to Job Interview Answers“, then passing the job interview will be very easy.
+Mainly all the job interviews are pretty similar and at the same time not similar in some details.
+Many have heard about the stressful interviews, where the interviewer can suddenly start screaming at an applicant to knock him out of the rut.
+There are also so-called case-interviews, in which the applicant is placed in certain circumstances (for example, a conversation with a disgruntled customer) and watched how they will solve the problem.
+By the way, if you download the book “Ultimate Guide to Job Interview Answers” by Bob Firestone [2019 7th Ed.], then passing the job interview will be very easy.
 Tested personally!

 Not always it is easy to find out what type of interview is preferred in a particular company, so you have to be ready for anything.
 To do this, create the card with answers on common questions and requests: